How to improve work efficiency

 Setting reasonable goals also helps you focus on the goal itself and the desired outcome.
 When your goal is too lofty to attain or is not defined, you can’t clarify it or properly focus your mind and efforts on it.

 2. Tweak your time management practices

-When was the last time you assessed your time management skills?
-If you find yourself feeling buried in work or jumping from task to task with no clear strategy, it’s time to take a step back.
-Familiarize yourself with processes like chunking to group tasks together based on outcome, so you feel less overwhelmed and more organized.
+If you find yourself feeling buried in work, jumping from task to task with no clear strategy or struggling with work efficiency, you may need to refine your time management skills.
+Familiarize yourself with processes like chunking to group tasks together based on outcome so you feel less overwhelmed and more organized.

 3. Ditch your digital devices

 We spend the majority of our day staring at a screen of some kind.
 While heavy computer use might be part of your job, digital devices can be a major distraction and social media platforms can even harm your health.
 Improve your work efficiency by stepping away from your smartphone or computer.
 Take written notes during a meeting and see if your thoughts flow more freely.